 Robot Advisor FAQs

 Is every Robo-advisor the same?
 If not, how do they differ from each other?

-As seen from the aforementioned list of best Robo-advisors, no two platforms are similar.
-They share several features but they remain distinct due to several package differences and service provisions.
+As seen from the list mentioned above of best Robo-advisors, no two platforms are similar.
+They share several features, but they remain distinct due to several package differences and service provisions.

-The Robo-advisors differ from each other based on; the fees charged, provided services, the needed initial minimum investment amount, the availability of several investment strategies, type of available investments, ability to contact actual financial advisors, and extra features such as tax-loss harvesting and rebalancing.
+The Robo-advisors differ based on; the fees charged, provided services, the needed initial minimum investment amount, the availability of several investment strategies, type of available investments, ability to contact actual financial advisors, and extra features such as tax-loss harvesting and rebalancing.